ashpect/zk-mini/README.md

 # zk-mini
-Implementation of a minimal ZK system.
+Implementation of a minimal ZK system. <br>
-V1 : Very basic zk system which is not succint, for learning purposes.

-## Features/TODO
+## Features

 - [X] Basic ZK system : /v0 branch
 - [X] Make the system succint - QAP : /v1 branch
 - [ ] Make it trustless
-- [ ] Make z public
+- [ ] Support for public witnesses
-- [ ] Generalize for any set of constraints
+- [ ] Test for multiple general set of R1CS constraints
 - [ ] Generate constraints from a program

 The order of our prime field needs to equal the order of the elliptic curve. - why ?